Mayday Mummy COVID-19 Safety Plan

 We are taking all necessary precautions to ensure we are healthy and can safely care for your family.

 - Our team understand the importance of monitoring their own health which will help ensure that the families we care for are protected and safe.
-Each Mayday Mummy has consulted their doctor before returning to work, following our temporary closure from March 2020.
+Each Mayday Mummy has consulted their doctor before returning to work, following the Stay At Home Orders imposed on 26th June 2021 and extended lockdown due to the Delta outbreak.

-- We will pursue preventative measures where appropriate (e.g. Flu Shot)
+- We will pursue preventative measures where appropriate (e.g. Flu Shot, Whooping Cough Booster, Shingles Vaccine)

 - We will not attend work if we are unwell.